Department of Labor Logo United States Department of Labor

 Contacts Technical information: Media contact:

-Area prices up 1.1 percent for the two months ending in January and 6.4 percent over the year
+Area prices up 1.5 percent over two months and 3.3 percent over the year

-Prices in the Boston area, as measured by the Consumer Price Index for All Urban Consumers (CPI-U), increased 1.1 percent for the two months ending in January 2023, the U.S. Bureau of Labor Statistics reported today.
-Regional Commissioner William J. Sibley noted that higher prices for shelter led the bi-monthly increase.
+Prices in the Boston-Cambridge-Newton area, as measured by the Consumer Price Index for All Urban Consumers (CPI-U), rose 1.5 percent for the two months ending in March 2024, the U.S. Bureau of Labor Statistics reported today.
+(See table A.) Regional Commissioner William J. Sibley noted that the latest increase was attributed to higher prices for items other than food and energy, including shelter.
 (Data in this report are not seasonally adjusted.
 Accordingly, bi-monthly changes may reflect seasonal influences.)

-Over the last 12 months, the CPI-U increased 6.4 percent.
-(See chart 1 and table A.) The index for all items less food and energy rose 4.6 percent over the year.
-Energy prices increased 22.8 percent, largely the result of higher prices for electricity.
-Food prices advanced 10.5 percent.
+Over the year, the Boston area all items CPI-U increased 3.3 percent.
+(See chart 1 and table A.) The all items less food and energy index rose 4.4 percent, while food prices increased 3.5 percent.
+In contrast, the energy index fell 9.7 percent.
 (See table 1.)

 Food